GregDoesStuff/GregDoesStuff/README.md

 </p>

 - 🌱 I’m currently learning the basics, studying for my Security+ first, and building on my knowledge base of IT/Networking experience.
-- 💞️ I’m looking to collaborate on nothing yet...
+- 💞️ I’m looking to collaborate on Cybersecurity topics!
 - 📫 How to reach me?
 On Twitter @GregWilsonTahoe

 <!---